bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    const isOverdue = (task: Task) => task.dueDate && task.dueDate < new Date() && task.status !== 'completed';
    ```

-   NES should suggest how to use this function in the filtering logic
+   NES should suggest how to use this function in the filtering logic.

 ### Scenario 4: [`TaskItem.tsx`](/5-Fuller/task-manager-app/src/components/TaskItem.tsx)

 1. Line 25: Add an `enum taskPriority`

-   NES should suggest updates to the priority comparison logic to use the enum (i.e. `TaskPriority.HIGH` instead of `high`)
+   NES should suggest updates to the priority comparison logic to use the enum (i.e. `TaskPriority.HIGH` instead of `high`).

+   It should also suggest to create an enum for `taskStatus` and then use it in the status comparison logic.

 2. Switch statement starting line 39: Modify the task status rendering to use emojis and friendlier language.